OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ## Setting Up a Network Testing Environment

+iOS apps can be monitored at both the *application layer* via **HTTP proxy** and the *data link layer* (and above) via **network traffic capture** in terms of the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
+Testing with an HTTP proxy is sufficient for apps that exclusively utilize REST APIs or other HTTP communications, however a traffic capture is required to validate if that is the only channel in use and to inspect those channels if not.

-### Basic Network Monitoring/Sniffing
+### Low Level Network Monitoring

+Network traffic can be captured into [Wireshark](0x08a-Testing-Tools.md#wireshark) at the *data link layer* either through Apple's [Remote Virtual Interface](https://developer.apple.com/documentation/network/recording_a_packet_trace) over USB on macOS, or using `tcpdump` over SSH with a jailbroken iOS device.

+#### Network Traffic Capture with a USB Cable and macOS

-You can remotely sniff all traffic in real-time on iOS by [creating a Remote Virtual Interface](https://stackoverflow.com/questions/9555403/capturing-mobile-phone-traffic-on-wireshark/33175819#33175819 "Wireshark + OSX + iOS") for your iOS device.
-First make sure you have [Wireshark](0x08a-Testing-Tools.md#wireshark) installed on your macOS host computer.
+You can remotely sniff all traffic in real-time on iOS by [creating a Remote Virtual Interface](https://developer.apple.com/documentation/network/recording_a_packet_trace "Recording a Packet Trace") for your iOS device.
+First, make sure you have [Wireshark](0x08a-Testing-Tools.md#wireshark) installed on your macOS host computer.

 1. Connect your iOS device to your macOS host computer via USB.
 2. You would need to know the UDID of your iOS device, before you can start sniffing.
 Check the section ["Getting the UDID of an iOS device"](#getting-the-udid-of-an-ios-device) on how to retrieve it.
 Open the Terminal on macOS and enter the following command, filling in the UDID of your iOS device.